skorpion8909/PasswordDB/README.md

 #pwDb = PasswordDB(flag=LoginFlags.CONSOLE,ideEnvironment=True)
 # password will be visible in console but it will work.

-# in normal use case getpass will be use by default to input password
+# in normal use case getpass will be use by default for input password

 #pwDb = PasswordDB(flag=LoginFlags.GUI)      #<---- will ask for a password from PyQt5 GUI
 ```